 Key Differences Between Growth And Income Investing Explained

 Today, we are going to dive into income vs. growth investing.
 So you can make an informed decision.
-On which of these investment strategies is right for you.
+Which of these investment strategies is right for you.

 Either approach can be effective for generating good investment returns.
 But, picking the right strategy depends on your objectives.